 Courses carry full credit and grade value, and are considered part of the student's regular course load.
 Grades for cross-registered courses appear on the Wilkes University transcript and are included in the Grade Point Average.
 No additional tuition charges will be assessed unless the student is carrying an overload (greater than 18 credits in one semester).
-Students must register for cross-registration courses through the Registrar's Office at Wilkes determined by seat availability.
+Students must register for cross-registration courses through the Registrar's Office at Wilkes University at least two weeks prior to the start of class.
+Turning in this completed form to the Wilkes Registrar's Office does not guarantee your entry into the other school's course.
+That is determined by seat availability.
 You will be notified if the course is filled and this crossregistration is denied by the other school's Registrar.